FilipNest/filter/readme.md

 Italic HTML tags are allowed.
 Nothing else.
 URLS will be turned into links automatically.
 Hashtags will be turned into filter links.
 Everything else will be stripped out.

+Messages are formatted using the `typogr` typographical library so punctuation is curled and otherwise fixed.

 ## Automatically added tags

 * The userid of the author